ReginFell/dart-sealed/README.md

 # Using #

-Just create an instance of you sealed class and call when on instance, for example:
+Just create an instance of you sealed class and call when on it, for example:

 ```dart
   var resultWidget = Success("hello from success").when(